Our Services

 Helpful Resources

-Apple cider vinegar soaks may help slow fungal growth and restore skin pH, offering relief of itching and odor with a simple dilute solution.
-However in people with diabetes they can sting or burn, worsen dryness and cracks, and go unnoticed due to neuropathy and poor circulation.
+Apple cider vinegar (ACV) foot soaks may help slow fungal growth, restore skin pH, and reduce itching and odor when properly diluted.
+However, for people with diabetes, ACV soaks carry real risks: they can sting, burn, worsen dryness and cracking, and cause damage that goes unnoticed due to neuropathy and poor circulation.

 Is an ACV Soak Good for Diabetic Foot Fungus or Too Harsh?